House Training Your Rottweiler

 That 3 am alarm has just gone off, and it's time to slip into those slippers etc. and take Bingo pup outside to that special spot!
 Begin telling your story, even if you talk about how sleepy you are, what a pain this is, say it in a VERY NICE TONE.
 Even if you're screaming "GO POTTY" in your head! :)

 As soon as the job is done, pick that baby up and paise away!
 All the way back inside.
-Chances are, you've prevented the new pup from getting the chance to potty inside, so you're on your way, try and hold that patience and sleep deprivation under control!
+Chances are, you've prevented the new pup from getting the chance to potty inside, so you're on your way, try to hold that patience and sleep deprivation under control!

 If there are any accidents, THAT'S WHAT THEY ARE, ACCIDENTS.
 Clean it up, and DON'T SCOLD BINGO!